How often you should change your air filters can depend on the following:

 - Air pollution levels and construction around the residence

 For basic 1"–3" air filters, manufacturers often tell you to replace them every 30–60 days.
-If you have from light to moderate allergies, you could upgrade the air filter or replace them even more regularly.
+If you deal with from light to moderate allergies, you could upgrade the air filter or replace them even more regularly.

-Or, if you live a more rural spot or less occupied residence (like a vacation home) and there are a reduced number of cars around, each year might be regular enough.
+Or, if you live a more country spot or less occupied house (like a vacation home) and there are a reduced number of cars around, each year could be frequent enough.

-Here are averages that could help you decide how often you should get a new air filter at home:
+Here are averages that could help you decide how often you should replace the air filter at home:

 - Vacation home or single occupant and no pets or allergies: every 6–12 months